 The Holiday season is fast approaching and most often than not, it’s already here banging on my door before I can even bat an eyelid.
 Oh, who am I kidding!
 My Holiday season began early this month with the onset of Diwali.
-What started as a simple family brunch, quickly turned into a full fledged dinner party that included some close friends as well.
-What can I say, I LOVE entertaining and feeding people, and when the opportunity arose – I just couldn’t stop myself from playing hostess.
-You see, the past couple of years have been pretty lowkey for us on the dinner party front – mainly because it was hard to cater to a baby and guests at the same time.
-So while we still had friends over, it was mainly for lunch or brunch.
-With Thanksgiving just peeking around the corner, I thought I’d take the time to address the topic of entertaining with baby in tow.
+What started as a simple family brunch, quickly turned into a full-fledged dinner party that included some close friends as well.
+What can I say, I LOVE entertaining and feeding people, and when the opportunity arose – I just couldn’t stop myself from playing hostess and cooking up some delicious Matar Paneer!

 I’ve had a few readers ask me tips on how to throw a decent party while still managing the demands of a baby/toddler.
 Although it may seem like an impossible task to take on, I promise you that with a few tips and tricks, you can definitely make it happen.
 And look like a pro while you do it!
 Here are some of the few things I did as a new mom that helped me keep sane by not alienating my friends altogether.

-I loved having friends over for coffee when Baby Dear was teeny weeny because it was easy and made me feel empowered.
-All I had to do was bake a simple, delicious banana or cranberry loaf, fry up a mix of veggie pakodas, and reheat some store bought or frozen Samosas.
-It’s plain, no fuss entertaining where you can bake your cake and eat it to – literally!
+I loved having friends over for a coffee when Baby Dear was teeny weeny because it was easy and made me feel empowered.
+All I had to do was bake a simple, delicious banana or cranberry loaf, fry up a mix of veggie pakoras, and reheat some store-bought or frozen Samosas.
+It’s plain, no fuss entertaining where you can bake your cake and eat it too – literally!

 This year, Baby Dear just turned 3 and is now old enough to allow me to manage a dinner party.
 Only difference is, our dinner parties now start and end at a much earlier time than pre-baby!
 But who cares, as long as I can cook a feast and feed my village (you all know who you are!)
 I’m a happy camper.

 I’d love to hear any tips you have that helped you entertain as a new mom, ‘coz we all know there always new things to learn.
 So please, do share!